tytydraco/yessleep/out/The_Mothers_of_Perdition_Part_3.md

 I sat bolt upright and starred through the open door to my bedroom.
 On the other side of the door was a weird purple red world, with a purple red version of me starring back.
 I heard a voice in my head.

-'Buy a playstation 3, Xbox 360 and a wii, or I'll eat you for dinner' the voice said.
+'Buy a playstation 3, Xbox 360 and a revolution, or I'll eat you for dinner' the voice said.

 The shadow me and his strange world then dissapeared and I saw the hallway.